-- There were 5,531 registrations for Personal Independence Payment in April 2021, 6 per cent of which were reassessments4.
-The number of registrations was low from April to June 2020, but has increased from August 2020 onwards.
-From April to June 2020 COVID-19 may have led to changes in customer behaviour as fewer applications were being received, and reassessments were suspended from late March until late July due to COVID-19.
-Reassessments are currently only on a voluntary basis, and new invitations for reassessments are not yet being sent out, as explained further in the background section [Table 6]. - Special Rules for the terminally ill applied to three per cent of registrations in April 2021.
-This is similar to previous months, where the percentage has been three per cent for the last 11 months [Table 6].
+- There were 6,396 registrations for Personal Independence Payment in October 2021, 5 per cent of which were reassessments4.
+Reassessments are currently only on a voluntary basis, and new invitations for reassessments are not yet being sent out, as explained further in the background section [Table 6]. - Special Rules for the terminally ill applied to two per cent of registrations in October 2021.
+This is slightly lower than previous months, where the percentage has been three per cent for the last 16 months [Table 6].